lanlab-org/OAPS-TreeLib/README.md

 # Goal
 The goal of this Repo is:
-* 1.Clone the Original Repo.
+* Clone the Original Repo.
-* 2.Commit the improvments made on the original project.
+* Commit the improvments made on the original project.
-* 3.Submit the Repo's url to the course teacher.
+* Submit the Repo's url to the course teacher.

 # Team info
 This project is maintained by IBRAHIM M.I ISMAIL & Yussuf Mohamed Mahdi of class SE 2017.